TimManiquet/jspsych-classification-task-template/README.md

  - `debugging_mode` turn this on to make the experiment much shorter (useful for debugging.)
  - `debugging_length` how many trials of training and main task are played in debug mode.

+ - `save_data_locally` whether or not to download a copy of the created data locall at the end of the experiment.

 ### Experiment timeline